Public URLs

 list_permissions

 List all permissions that apply to the current user.
 Returns permission grants at the organization, group, and user level.
+Optionally specify an org name to list your proxy user's permissions in a cross-org context.

 Example: